Microchip-MPLAB-Harmony/bootloader_apps_can/apps/can_bootloader/readme.md

 # CAN Bootloader

-This example application shows how to use the Bootloader Library to bootload an application using CAN-FD protocol.
+This example application shows how to use the Bootloader Library to bootload an application using CAN-FD protocol (SAM devices) or CAN 2.0 protocol (PIC32M devices).

 ### Bootloader Application

-- This is a bootloader application which resides from starting location of the device flash memory
+- This is a bootloader application which resides from
+	- Starting location of the device flash memory (SAM devices)
+	- Starting location of the device dedicated Boot Flash 1 memory (PIC32M)
 - It uses CAN peripheral library in non-interrupt mode
 - Trigger Methods
     - It uses the On board Switch as bootloader trigger pin to force enter the bootloader at reset of device